Sung Y. Kim: Ambassador to the Philippines

 On May 19, 2016, U.S. President Obama nominated Kim to replace Philip Goldberg as the U.S. Ambassador to the Philippines.
 He was confirmed by the U.S. Senate on September 28, 2016, and was sworn in by Secretary of State John Kerry at the Department of State on Thursday, November 3, 2016.
 Kim arrived in Manila on December 3, a month after he was sworn in, and presented his credentials to Philippine President Rodrigo Duterte on December 6.

 Kim, while Ambassador to the Philippines, led a delegation of American diplomats to hold talks with North Korean officials in Panmunjom in late May 2018.
 These talks were in regards to the upcoming summit between President Donald Trump and Kim Jong-un.

 Ambassador to Indonesia

 On July 10, 2019, the White House announced that he would be appointed to be Ambassador to Indonesia.
 On August 6, 2020, his nomination was confirmed by voice vote.
 He was appointed on August 31, 2020 and assumed office in October 2020.

 U.S. special envoy for North Korea

 President Joe Biden announced on May 21, 2021, that he would serve as the U.S. special envoy for North Korea.
+Kim retired in December 2023 to serve as an adviser for South Korean automaker Hyundai.